Alaneel/ip/docs/README.md

 Add events with start and end times.

-Format: `event DESCRIPTION /from YYYY-MM-DD HHMM /to YYYY-MM-DD HHMM`
+Format: `event DESCRIPTION /from yyyy-MM-dd HHmm /to yyyy-MM-dd HHmm`

 Example: `event team meeting /from 2024-02-19 1000 /to 2024-02-19 1200`